 We emphasized that our model is strictly asexual without recombination or segregation in the model overview: "We consider the effects of mutation, selection, and genetic drift but ignore population structure effects (i.e. migration, group selection) and sex-related mechanisms (i.e. recombination, segregation)."

-We also discuss this limitation in the discussion: " Our model focuses on asexual populations, ignoring recombination, segregation, and sexual reproduction.
+We also added a discussion of this limitation to the discussion: " Our model focuses on asexual populations, ignoring recombination, segregation, and sexual reproduction.
 These mechanisms are important for adaptation on a rugged fitness landscape both because they help to cope with deleterious mutations and because they allow two different single mutants to produce a double mutant without an increased mutation rate.
 We expect that recombination will reduce the advantage of SIM over NM in population mean fitness (Agrawal, 2002), direct competitions (Tenaillon, Le Nagard, Godelle, & Taddei, 2000), and adaptation rate (due to the Fisher-Muller effect)."

 Reviewer(s)' Comments to Author: Reviewer 1 Review of Manuscript: “Stress-induced mutagenesis breaks the trade-off between adaptability and adaptedness” Authors: Yoav Ram and Lilach Hadany Journal: Evolution Manuscript number: 13-0825 This manuscript demonstrates how some relatively simple stochastic results from population genetics can be combined to determine the likelihood that a rescue mutation can be formed from an unfit gene combination.
 This framework is used to compare the effect of three kind of mutation mechanisms; normal mutagenesis, constitutive mutagenesis and stress-induced mutagenesis.
 The main finding of this paper is that if stress-induced mutagenesis is the mechanism present, then organisms are able to retain the ability to adapt to a new environment, without any loss in existing fitness.
 That is, the trade-off between “adaptedness” and “adaptability” is removed.
 There certainly seems to be some insightful theoretical results here; the mathematical derivations are pretty straightforward yet lead to clear predictions that allow the comparison of multiple mechanisms.
 I am also sure that the model predictions advances the knowledge of adaptation processes, especially given the current interest in how species, especially bacterial populations, are able to react in stressful environs (e.g. in the presence of drugs).
 However, I feel impeded in making a firm decision on this manuscript since it is lacking in sufficient detail in places, especially regarding the biological background of the model, as well as the analysis of the mathematics used.
 The preparation of the manuscript also seems rather rushed, with many points not explained in sufficient detail.
 If these issues are addressed in a subsequent revision, then I would be more able to judge the thoroughness of the research.
 Major points that I feel need addressing are as follows.
 Introduction and context: The different kind of evidence behind mutator alleles, and their evolutionary mechanisms, need to be made clearer.
 For example, out of the cited papers (P2 L30, L34–35), which ones are theoretical and which present empirical evidence for mutator alleles?